SrikarNimmagadda/datalake/README.md

 # Tech Brands Data Lake Application

-Here is some fluffy text at the beginning and I mispelt a word.
+Here is some fluffy text at the beginning and I mispelled a word.

 ## Lambdas